vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 (only) angas,

-Even if we judge by the principle that, (when there is a diffe. rence in the statements ), that statement which is made in a larger number of contexts should be accepted as true, it would be evident, from a study of the chapters on Prapatti in Sātvika Tantra, Lakṣmī Tantra, Ahirbudhriya Samhita, and the like, that Nik shepa or self-surrender is the angi.
+Even if we judge by the principle that, (when there is a diffe. rence in the statements ), that statement which is made in a larger number of contexts should be accepted as true, it would be evident, from a study of the chapters on Prapatti in Sātvika Tantra, Lakṣmī Tantra, Ahirbudhriya Saṁhitā, and the like, that Nik shepa or self-surrender is the angi.
 Even in the śloka :-"Thou 18€ Halone, shouldst be my upāya.
 It is this idea of prayer that is called saranagati", it is indicated by suggestion in the word upāya coming along with the word 'alone' that what ia referred to is bharanyāsa or surrender of responsibility which is the main theme in that context.
 Even in ordinary life, an accessory is often spoken of as if it were the main thing in order to emphasise some one aspect or other.
 The word ülambha, which means 'killing' is employed to mean also 'yāga or sacrifice in a wider sense; so also in "seek refuge" in the Charama śloka and the like, the verbs signify the sacrifice of the self or ātma yiiga, which is usually ex pressed by such words as vyāsa, nikṣepa and tyāga (surrender), This is in keeping with Vedic usage.

 What is called Vāga is a special form of thought indicating that a particular offering (havis) is made to a particular deity. Ātrayāga or the sacrifice (or surrender of self) is (likewise) a special form of thought indicating this : « My soul, which is the most delicious of offerings (havis ), is for Sriman Narāyaṇa.
 We